bfletcher/remote-usb-target/README.md

 3. Hikey6220 DUT

 ## How it works
+There's a data connection and a control connection:
+1. The data connection is USB-over-IP - replicating a USB connection (in this case fastboot) on a remote device
-The RPi runs an XML-RPC server which executes local functions to control:
+2. The control connection is XML-RPC to control power and port switching The RPi runs an XML-RPC server which executes local functions to control:
 1. Power switching via 12V tolerant motor H-bridge board (Adafruit)
 2. USB on-off for OTG via local RPi root hub control